 - Sleep problems (difficulty falling or staying asleep or restless, unsatisfying sleep)

-How Are Anxiety Disorders Diagnosed and Treated?
+How Is Generalized Anxiety Disorder Diagnosed and Treated?

 A Novum Psychiatry psychiatrist will ask you questions about your anxiety symptoms, medical history, and possibly perform tests to rule out other health problems that could be causing your symptoms.

 Anxiety disorders, including GAD, are diagnosed when fear and dread of nonthreatening situations, events, places, or objects become excessive and uncontrollable.
 Anxiety disorders are also diagnosed if the anxiety has lasted for at least 6 months and it interferes with social, work, family, or other aspects of life.